jgardona/tcv/README.md

 # Temperature Converter

-A cli to convert temperatures between kelvin, celcius and fahrenheit
+A cli to convert temperatures between kelvin, Celsius and Fahrenheit

 * **Install**